Danish England

 Ælfgifu’s father was Ælfhelm, the ealdorman of southern Northumbria who was murdered, purportedly at the instigation of Eadric Streona, in 1006.
 She is known as Ælfgifu of Northampton to distinguish her from Queen Emma, whose English name was also Ælfgifu.
 (Northampton because her father was a substantial landowner there.)
 Frank Stenton* refers to her as Cnut’s “temporary wife”.

-* Sir Frank Stenton, Anglo-Saxon England, Third Edition (1971), Chapter 12.
+* Sir Frank Stenton, Anglo-Saxon England Third Edition (1971), Chapter 12 (p.397).

-Frank Stenton* opines: “It is improbable that an outlawed exile without an armed force behind him would have received such terms from his former lord.… The concentration of Cnut’s fleet off the Isle of Wight before his voyage to Denmark is best explained as an attempt to protect the southern coast of England against a raid by Thorkell and his companions.”
+Frank Stenton* opines: “It is improbable that an outlawed exile without an armed force behind him would have received such terms from his former lord… The concentration of Cnut’s fleet off the Isle of Wight before his voyage to Denmark is best explained as an attempt to protect the southern coast of England against a raid by Thorkell and his companions.”
 On the other hand, Alistair Campbell** takes a more benevolent view: “It seems evident that there was some crisis in Knútr’s [Cnut’s] dominions just after Thorkell was banished, for Knútr concentrated his fleet in 1022 at Wight, presumably to go in force to Denmark, where we find him in 1023.
 There is, however, no need to connect these events with Thorkell, or to regard his fall as more than a salutary lesson for a powerful subject, to be followed quickly by a restoration, when its lesson had been learned.”

-* Sir Frank Stenton, Anglo-Saxon England, Third Edition (1971), Chapter 12.
+* Sir Frank Stenton, Anglo-Saxon England Third Edition (1971), Chapter 12 (pp.401–2).

-** Encomium Emmae Reginae (1949), Appendix III, p75 footnote 10.
+** Encomium Emmae Reginae (1949), Appendix III (p.75 fn.10).

 William of Malmesbury (GR II §181) maintains that, like Thorkell, Eric was banished by Cnut, and returned to his “native land”.
 Earl Eric (Yrik dux) last appears in the witness-list of a charter (S960) dated 1023.
 Though not impossible, it seems unlikely that the banishment of such an eminent personage would avoid being noticed by the Anglo-Saxon Chronicle.
 Perhaps more likely is Snorri Sturluson’s statement that Eric: “was going to set out on a pilgrimage to Rome, but then he died of a haemorrhage there in England.”
-Snorri, though, is obviously mistaken when he implies that Eric’s death was in the autumn of 1017 (Heimskringla, ‘Saga of Olaf Haraldsson’ Chapter 25).
+Snorri, though, is obviously mistaken when he implies that Eric’s death was in the autumn of 1017 (Heimskringla, ‘Saga of Olaf Haraldsson’ Ch.25).

 In the witness-lists of Latin charters the term dux is conventionally employed in lieu of both the Anglo-Saxon title ‘ealdorman’ and its Scandinavian equivalent ‘earl’.